jorgenschaefer/emacs-buttercup/README.md

 test runner to actually evaluate them.
 Buttercup comes with two test runners by default:

-- `buttercup-run-suite-at-point` — Evaluate the topmost `describe` form at point and run the suite it creates directly.
+- `buttercup-run-at-point` — Evaluate the topmost `describe` form at point and run the suite it creates directly.
 Useful for interactive development.
 But be careful, this uses your current environment, which might not be clean (due to said interactive development).
-- `buttercup-discover` — Find files in directories specified on the command line, load them, and then run all suites defined therein.
+- `buttercup-run-discover` — Find files in directories specified on the command line, load them, and then run all suites defined therein.
 Useful for being run in batch mode.
-- `buttercup-markdown-runner` — Run code in markdown files.
+- `buttercup-run-markdown` — Run code in markdown files.
 Used to run this file’s code.